Arthur W. Page Center for Integrity in Public Communication

-The Arthur W. Page Center for Integrity in Public Communication is a research center at the Donald P. Bellisario College of Communications at the Pennsylvania State University.
-The center is dedicated to the study and advancement of ethics and responsibility in all forms of public communication.
+The Arthur W. Page Center for Integrity in advancement of ethics and responsibility in all forms of public communication.

 History

 The center is named for Arthur W. Page, whose views have been distilled into the Page Principles: (1) tell the truth; (2) prove it with action; (3) listen to stakeholders; (4) manage for tomorrow; (5) conduct public relations as if the whole enterprise depends on it; (6) realize that an enterprise's true character is expressed by its people; and (7) remain calm, patient and good-humored.

-Bringing the center to Penn State was the idea of alumnus Lawrence G. Foster, who retired as corporate vice-president of public relations at Johnson & Johnson.
+The center's name was the idea of alumnus Lawrence G. Foster, who retired as corporate vice-president of public relations at Johnson & Johnson.
 The launch was made possible by a $300,000 gift he and his wife Ellen made to the college.
 Foster worked on the project with Edward M. Block, retired vice-president of public relations at AT&T, and John A. Koten, retired senior vice president of corporate communications at Ameritech.
 All three played leading roles in the formation of The Arthur W. Page Society, which functions as a separate entity.